amar-jay/nvim-config-lua/README.md

 # Lua Neovim Config

-A concise Neovim config in Lua
+A concise Neovim config in Lua.
+As well as configuration for multiple configs.

 ## TO USE